rizanB/breast-cancer/readme.md

 Tasks:

-- Train models to see which classifier performs best on the Winconsin breast cancer dataset
+- [x] Train models to see which classifier performs best on the Winconsin breast cancer dataset
+- [ ] Show performance metrics to user

 __Models__
 - [x] Logistic regression